 With all this in mind, I'm offering the Sketches in two media, designed for two different audiences.

-Most chapbooks are $40; a few will be less, a few will be more.
-Why $40?
+The price for my chapbooks is $35 each, but are as little as $23 if you buy 4 or more at a time.
+Why $35?
 Cost of paper and ink plus the cost of labor and time for my assistant and myself to do the production work.
 What other handmade, original artwork can you buy for about the same price as a nice meal in a restaurant, a commercially published art book, a movie date, or half a concert ticket?
 Essentially, I guess it just seems like a fair price.
 (If you think this is too much I can only imagine your reactions to the prices in photo galleries!)
-Besides, just buy at the introductory price and you'll never pay $40.)
-And if you think $40 is too little, then I can assume you will be collecting them with regularity. :-)
+Besides, just buy in multiples and you'll never pay $35.)
+And if you think $35 is too little, then I can assume you will be collecting them with regularity. :-)